Lease vs buy — 3-year cost calculator

 Advertisement

-The honest answer: it depends on what you do at year 3
+The answer hinges on what you do at year 3

-In most states, when you buy, you pay sales tax on the full purchase price upfront (rolled into the loan).
-When you lease, you pay sales tax monthly on just the depreciation portion of each payment.
-This means leasing has lower lifetime sales tax — sometimes significantly, in high-tax states like California (7.25%+) and Tennessee (9.55%).
+This is the piece most shoppers miss, and it can swing the math by thousands.
+In most states, when you buy, the dealer charges sales tax on the full purchase price upfront and rolls it into the loan.
+When you lease, you pay tax month by month on just the depreciation baked into each payment.
+So a lease usually carries a lower lifetime tax bill, and the gap widens fast in high-tax states like California (7.25%+) and Tennessee (9.55%).

 Some states (Texas, Illinois, Maryland, Georgia, Virginia) treat leasing differently — Texas charges full sales tax upfront on the lease price.
 Check our used car sales tax calculator for your state's structure and use the appropriate figure.